 All in all, the 2007 DARPA Urban Challenge showed that technologies for unmanned vehicles are closer than you might think.
 While there are a lot of bugs to work out of the technology, the same can be said for human drivers.

-To learn more about car technologies, look over the links on the next page.
+To learn more about car technologies, look over the links below.